-I instinctively knew that there was more going on than Fibromyalgia and I decided to look for answers beyond my diagnosis.
+I instinctively knew that there was more going on than Fibromyalgia and I wanted answers.

-Thankfully, the herbal therapies I had been taking for my Fibromyalgia and CFS had also been helping to treat that.
-I dread to think how bad my health might have gotten if it hadn’t taken a leap of faith and followed Dr Rawls’ protocol.
+Thankfully, the herbal therapies I was taking for my Fibromyalgia have properties that are helpful in treating late disseminated Lyme Disease.
+I actually dread to think how bad my health might have gotten if it hadn’t taken a leap of faith and followed Dr Rawls’ protocol.

 Ultimately, this led to me seeking treatment at a clinic called Infusio in Frankfurt.
 You can read all about my treatment here.